shellieD/dont-step-in-the-poo/README.md

     - The option to bypass viewing the rules and story for returning users.
 * Appropriate use of data validation to handle invalid input gracefully and prevent the program from terminating.
     - Provide the user with an error message if their entry is invalid and guidance on what input is accepted.
+* Display a count of how many poos have been discovered - once this reaches 5, the game is over.
+* Create a grid style game-board and switch out the tiles depending on if a poo or a clear space has been guessed.
+This will allow the user to know which coordinates they have already guessed.
+    - Validate user guesses and alert the user if they choosen a tile they have already tried or if their input is not valid.
 * Use ASCII art for win/lose screens.
+    - Return to a new game-board if the user chooses to continue to play.
-* Provide goodbye message if player chooses not to continue playing.
+    - Provide goodbye message if player chooses not to continue playing.

 Features that would be nice to have for this project, but are out of scope given the small time-scale are: